Love Me Harder

-"Love Me Harder" is a song by American singer Ariana Grande and Canadian singer the Weeknd from Grande's second studio album, My Everything (2014).
+"Love Me Harder" is a song by the American singer-songwriter Ariana Grande and the Canadian singer-songwriter the Weeknd.
+It was released by Republic Records on September 30, 2014, as the fourth single from Grande's second studio album, My Everything (2014).
 It was written by the Weeknd, Max Martin, Savan Kotecha, Peter Svensson, Ali Payami and Belly.
 The song was produced by Payami and Peter Carlsson, with Svensson serving as a vocal producer.
-It was released by Republic Records on September 30, 2014, as the fourth single from the album.
-"Love Me Harder" is a pop, synthwave, synth-pop, R&B ballad with a "throbbing, electro-heavy chorus", a guitar riff and "big vacuum-esque synths".
+Sonically, "Love Me Harder" is a pop, synthwave, synth-pop, R&B ballad with a "throbbing, electro-heavy chorus", a guitar riff and "big vacuum-esque synths".
 Lyrically, the song features double entendres about rough sex.

 In the United States, the song peaked at number seven on the Billboard Hot 100, becoming Grande's fourth consecutive top-ten single off the album and making her the artist with the most top-ten singles in 2014.
 The song also became the Weeknd's first top ten entry in the US.
 The Hannah Lux Davis-directed video finds Grande writhing on a sandy floor and the Weeknd walking through a rainstorm.
-As of April 2018, the song had sold 1.7 million copies in the United States, and has since been certified triple platinum by the RIAA.
+As of 2020, the song had sold 1.3 million copies in the United States, and has since been certified quintuple platinum by the RIAA.